French Socialist Party (1902)

-The French Socialist Party (Parti socialiste français, PSF) was a socialist political party founded in 1902.
+The French Socialist Party (Parti socialiste français, PSF) was a social democratic political party in France, founded in 1902 and disestablished in 1905.

-The PSF came from the merger of the possibilist Federation of the Socialist Workers of France (FTSF), Jean Allemane's Revolutionary Socialist Workers' Party (POSR) and some independent socialist politicians like Jean Jaurès, who went on to become the party leader.
-Unlike the Socialist Party of France led by Jules Guesde, the PSF supported the principle of the alliance with the non-socialist left in the Bloc des gauches.
+The PSF came from the merger of the possibilist Federation of the Socialist Workers of France (FTSF), Jean Allemane's Revolutionary Socialist Workers' Party (POSR), and some independent socialist politicians like Jean Jaurès, who went on to become the party's leader.

+Unlike the Socialist Party of France (PSdF) led by Jules Guesde, the PSF supported the principle of the alliance with the non-socialist left in the Bloc des gauches coalition.
 Under pressure from the Second International, the two parties merged into the French Section of the Workers' International in 1905.